jokelley/Pmex-GenomicConvergence/5_candidate_gene_identification.md

-# Analysis pipeline used to generate candidate gene set
+# Pipeline used to generate candidate gene set

 ## 1. Trim with TrimGalore